codemonger-io/mumble/cdk/README.md

     --stage production
 ```

+### Setting the OpenAI API key

+You have to set the parameter that stores the [OpenAI API key](https://platform.openai.com/docs/api-reference/authentication) in the Parameter Store on AWS Systems Manager.
+The path of the parameter is available as the [CloudFormation output `OpenAiApiKeyParameterPath`](#parameter-path-for-the-openai-api-key).

+### Configuring similarity search database path

+The [Lambda function to perform similarity search over mumblings](#name-of-the-lambda-function-that-searches-similar-mumblings) needs the path to the database header file is in the environment variable `DATABASE_HEADER_KEY`.
+It must be a key in the [S3 bucket for the indexer database files](#name-of-the-s3-bucket-for-the-indexer-database-files).

+For now, please use [`mumble-embedding`](https://github.com/codemonger-io/mumble-embedding) to build the database.

 ## Outputs from the CDK stack

 The following subsections show the CDK stack outputs and how to obtain them.